-- (1) The nomination must be in writing and be addressed to the Municipal Manager. - (2) The nomination must consist of - - (a) the completed declaration contained in the form contemplated in Schedule 2 and all pertinent information must be provided within the space provided on the form; - (b) the completed declaration of interest form contemplated in Schedule 3; - (c) the motivation by the nominator contemplated in subsection (3) (a); and - (d) the summarised curriculum vitae of the nominee contemplated in subsection (3) (b).

-(3) In addition to the requirements for the call for nominations contemplated in regulation 3(6) of the Regulations, the nomination must include-

-- (a) a motivation by the nominator for the appointment of the nominee to the Municipal Planning Tribunal which motivation must not be more than 250 words; and - (b) a summarised curriculum vitae of the nominee. - (c) certified copies of formal qualifications
+- (1) The nomination must be in writing and be addressed to the Municipal Manager. - (2) The nomination must consist of -

+- (a) the completed declaration contained in the form contemplated in Schedule 2 and all pertinent information must be provided within the space provided on the form; - (b) the completed declaration of interest form contemplated in Schedule 3; - (c) the motivation by the nominator contemplated in subsection (3)(a); and - (d) the summarised curriculum vitae of the nominee contemplated in subsection (3)(b). - (3) In addition to the requirements for the call for nominations contemplated in regulation 3(6) of the Regulations, the nomination must request - (a) a motivation by the nominator for the appointment of the nominee to the Municipal Planning Tribunal which motivation must not be less than 50 words or more than 250 words; and - (b) asummarised curriculum vitae of the nominee not exceeding two A4 pages.